 Bath crayons are amazing!
 So much fun and they wipe off easily (they really do!).
 The learning opportunities are endless with these.
 Fine motor practice, drawing, writing etc. These are pretty cheap and definitively worth the investment.
 You can even extend on this by making the water colored (to be fair, this is probably a bit more for a fun bath than a ‘getting clean’ bath!
 You can get the set pictured above HERE.

 Did you know that you can buy bath puzzles?
 I didn’t until we were given one for my daughters birthday.
 What a hit!
-We have the Sophie the Giraffe one pictured above and it’s great.
+We have the Sophie the Giraffe one pictured above (available HERE) and it’s great.
 The animals also squirt water so it’s like two toys in one.